roaatech/rosaas-docs/content/en/docs/user-manual/products/products-page.md

 ---
 title: "Products"

-description: "Products in ROSAS are digital offerings that can be easily transformed into fully functional Software as a Service (SaaS) solutions, providing businesses with a centralized platform for efficient management and optimization."
+description: "Products in ROSAS are digital offerings that can be easily transformed into fully functional Software as a Service (SaaS) solutions, providing businesses with a centralized workspace for efficient management and optimization."

-lead: "Products in ROSAS are digital offerings that can be easily transformed into fully functional Software as a Service (SaaS) solutions, providing businesses with a centralized platform for efficient management and optimization."
+lead: "Products in ROSAS are digital assets that can be seamlessly transformed into fully functional Software as a Service (SaaS) solutions, providing businesses with a centralized workspace for efficient management and optimization."
 date: 2023-07-25T09:14:16+03:00
 lastmod: 2023-07-25T09:14:16+03:00
 draft: false